unparalleled-js/docs-1/docs/api-mgmt/custom-domain.md

 ## How to remove custom domain configuration

 You may have to remove the current custom domain configuration if you would like to reconfigure your API platform to a different custom domain.
-To do this, simply select **Remove** button on the top-right of the screen.
+To do this, simply click the **Remove** button on the top-right of the screen.

 | Steps | Description |
 | ----- | ----- |